jamonholmgren/bluebun/docs/reference/run.md

 # run

-Gluegun's main function is just called `run`.
+Blowgun's main function is just called `run`.
 It's usually run from the CLI binary and from tests.

 ```ts
 #!/usr/bin/env bun